penninesoaringclub/newsletter/content/posts/2024-02/index.md

 Newgale isn't a club site but is looked after by the local school, [Pembrokeshire Paragliding](http://www.pembrokeshireparagliding.com).

+# You might have missed...

+- Any important stuff nicked from Skywings
+- Good videos or articles doing the rounds
+- Links to club updates on the website, safety notes etc.
+- Any interesting new non free flight links

 # Your newsletter needs you

 Appear in next month's newsletter!
 We need submissions for...

-_A Grand Day Out_
+**A Grand Day Out**
 2-3 paragraphs describing a fun day.
+You're welcome to write more if you're feeling creative but a few paragraphs is plenty.
 Could be epic, could be silly, could be simply the first time you flew for six months.

-_Why not visit..._
+If you've had a good day and you took some pictures, send it in.

+**Why Not Visit...**
-A quick guide to a site at home or abroad.
-Where?
-What's it like to fly?
-Any watch outs?
-Who are the local club?
-And a picture or two.
+A quick guide to a site that you like, at home or abroad.
+Tell us where it is, what it's like to fly, any watch-outs and how to contact the locals.
+Attach a photo and email it over.

-_Photos of the month_
+**The Gallery**
-Send in any recent shots and they'll be published with your name.
+Send in any recent(ish) shots and they'll be published with your name.
+Spectacular, silly, from the ground or from the air, it doesn't matter.
+Let's see what you've been up to.

-_Congratulations!_
+**Shout Outs**
 First ever XC?
 Smashed a PB?
 Took part in a comp?
-Let us know and get a call out in the newsletter.
+Let us know and get a shout out in the newsletter.
 Nominate your mates if they won't do it themselves.

-Send submissions on these or any other free flight topics to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk)
+Send submissions on these or anything else you'd like to see featured to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk)

+---

+Fly safe, see you in April.